-We will continue to bring you weekly worship services in the form of a ‘Virtual Service’, now that in-church worship has once again been curtailed.
-The service will be recorded and made available online to watch using a computer, laptop, tablet or smartphone.
-Each service will last around 30-45 minutes.
-These will be available usually from Saturday evening.
-They can be viewed at any time, but we hope you can join us for all or some of these services at around 11am each Sunday morning.
-We can all feel togetherness as a part of our church communities as we view together.
-Access the latest service from the link below (and some previous ones if you missed them, from the ‘Virtual Services Archive’ menu above).
+They can be viewed at any time, but we hope you can join us for all or some of these services at around 11am each Sunday morning if you cannot be in church.
+We can all feel togetherness as a part of our church communities as we worship together.
+Access the latest service from the link below (and some previous ones if you missed them, from the ‘Virtual Services Archive’ menu).

-Use this quicklink to This week’s Virtual Service
+Use this quicklink to our latest Sunday in church service This week’s Virtual Service

 We are very conscious that a high proportion of our congregation are in the more vulnerable groups, many have been ‘shielding’.
 We therefore ask that those who attend Sunday Worship adhere to all Covid19 precautions to minimise physical contact with others and maximise the safety of everyone.